CodingNomads/mentor-docs/docs/07_payment.md

 # Payment & Tax Information

-This page contains information and required forms regarding your US tax filing status and how you get paid - hooray!
+This page contains information and required forms regarding tax filing status and how you get paid - hooray!

-Please review the information below that corresponds with your US tax status.
+Please review the information below that corresponds with your tax status.

 [TOC]